MichelleD720/MichelleD720/Projects/Raspberrypi-Setup-Guide.md

 ## Obstacles
 - Couldn’t find the fan’s connection port. **Skip to 1.1**
 - Ports misaligned, making it hard to fit the Pi into the case. **Skip to 1.4**
-- No display output, so switched to headless setup.
+- No display output, so switched to headless setup.  **Skip to KB-RPI-0004**
 - Trouble connecting to Wi-Fi and locating IP/MAC addresses. **Skip to 3.8**
 #### Note
 I will explain how I fixed the display output to monitor issue.
 For those who don't want the headless method **Skip to KB-RPI-0004**